SSWConsulting/SSW.People/Readme.md

 - Code Compiles
 - Check the Acceptance Criteria.
-- Code is squash-merged to master via a pull request that was approved by a 2nd developer.
+- Code is squash-merged to main via a pull request that was approved by a 2nd developer.
 - Another team member agrees it’s ready for Production.
 - Pushed to Production.
 - Use @Mention (**OR** Send email) to notify Product Owner/PBI stakeholder that PBI is done (be sure to include screenshots/done video as proof)